Skip to content

 Integration Assessment

-Genesis Gateway REST/XML API is the primary integration path.
+The Genesis Gateway REST/XML API is the primary integration path.
 Synchronous (except 3DS), HTTPS POST, XML or JSON request/response.
-Hosted Web Payment Form (WPF) for low-effort integration with full customization of branding.
+A hosted Web Payment Form (WPF) for low-effort integration with full customization of branding.
 SDKs maintained under github.com/GenesisGateway: PHP, Ruby, Java with code samples and Maven/Composer/Gem distribution.
-E-commerce plugins for WooCommerce, Magento 2, PrestaShop, OpenCart, Spree, X-Cart, and Zencart.
-Sandbox is fully functional with documented test cards.
-Documentation at docs.emerchantpay.com is rated 'Good' — clear, complete, but less polished than Stripe or Adyen.
+E-commerce plugins for WooCommerce, Magento 2, PrestaShop, OpenCart, Spree, X-Cart and Zencart.
+The sandbox is fully functional with documented test cards.
+Documentation at docs.emerchantpay.com is rated 'Good': clear and complete, but less polished than Stripe or Adyen.
 Integration takes 1-3 weeks on direct server-to-server, faster via WPF.
-The friction point: no native iOS or Android SDK.
+The friction point is no native iOS or Android SDK.
 Mobile apps either embed WPF in WebView or call the API server-side.
 Updated Q1 2026.

 Risk & Compliance